luigiselmi/flink-kafka-consumer/README.md

 The pilot will provide a scalable and fault tolerant system to collect, process and store the data from sensors: GPS data from cabs and data from Bluetooth sensors in the city of Thessaloniki, Greece.

-##Requirements
+##Dependencies
 The job reads the data from a Kafka topic so Apache Kafka must be installed and run as explained in [Apache Kafka Quick Start](http://kafka.apache.org/documentation.html#quickstart).
 The data stream is fed by a consumer that fetches traffic data from the cabs in Thessaloniki, Greece.
-The software for the consumer is available on Github in the [kafka-client](https://github.com/luigiselmi/kafka-clients) repositoy.
+The software for the producer is available on Github in the [pilot-sc4-kafka-producer](https://github.com/big-data-europe/pilot-sc4-kafka-producer) repositoy.
+The job depends also on a Rserve server that receives R commands for a map matching algorithm and on Elasticsearch for the storage.

 ##Build
 The software is based on Maven and can be build from the project root folder simply running the command